ohassanaly/emr-ui/README.md

 This project aims at providing a User Interface for several Eletronic Medical Records used at ICHC FMUSP

-Most of the project is based on [Streamlit](https://docs.streamlit.io/)
+Most of the project is based on [Streamlit](https://docs.streamlit.io/) Fuzzy search is based on [Fuzzysearch](https://pypi.org/project/fuzzysearch/) ICHC built-in modules rely on the registro package developped by the ICHC team (see below for details)

 It includes :

 ### Custom Search

-1 upload a CSV with a rghc column (patient_id) and a full_text column text must be lowercased and accents removed
+1 upload a CSV with a rghc column (patient_id), a data column (record_date) and a full_text column text must be lowercased and accents removed

-2 perform a search based on regex
+2 perform a similarity search based on fuzzy matching (using Levhenstein distance)

 3 visualize results either at cohort level or focusing on one single rghc ;
 tools like highlighting matches and downlaod full text are available